How to improve your problem-solving at work: skills, models and examples

 To help you get to grips with this valued skill, we’ll define problem-solving in detail, show you why it matters, and offer some pointers for improving your problem-solving skills.

-Problem-solving skills let us take on issues without resorting to hasty decisions and snap judgements.
-They’re what allow us to better understand the challenges before us so we can come up with solutions for dealing with them.
+Problem-solving skills let us take on issues without resorting to hasty decisions and snap judgments.
+They allow us to better understand the challenges before us so we can come up with solutions for dealing with them.

-Depending on what the problem is, such skills may call on things like active listening, teamwork, creative thinking or mathematical analysis.
+Depending on the problem, you might find yourself leaning on skills like active listening, teamwork, creative thinking or mathematical analysis.
 Whatever you use to reach a solution, problem-solving is a valuable soft skill that most employers will look for in potential employees.

 Why are problem-solving skills important?

-When you know how to approach a problem, greater time management skills tend to come naturally.
-Because you can balance your time more efficiently, your ability to weigh up your options becomes more precise and considered, allowing you to make less hasty decisions that could make a problem worse.
+- Greater time management skills: When you know how to approach a problem, greater time management skills tend to come naturally.
+Balancing your time more efficiently allows you to weigh up your options with a considered approach, leading to fewer hasty decisions that could worsen a problem.

-When deadlines loom or change is on the horizon, a lack of problem-solving skills could be what leads to poor or half-baked solutions.
-Because they’re naturally geared towards dealing with the unknown and the unexpected, problem-solvers are less inclined to feel pressure when it arises.
+- Improved performance under pressure: When deadlines loom or change is on the horizon, a lack of problem-solving skills could lead to poor solutions.
+Because they’re naturally geared towards dealing with the unexpected, problem-solvers are less inclined to feel pressure when it arises.

 There are several problem-solving models out there, but typically, they follow the broad steps below.